aungsias/Forays/WIP[Capstone]/README.md

 ## Data

-The initial data pool encompassed all 503 constituents of the S&P 500 (the tickers for which were scraped from [Wikipedia](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies)), along with four pivotal market indices: TI, DBC, AGG, and VIX used as proxies for the prices of stocks, commodities, bonds, and volatility.
+The initial data pool encompassed daily prices of all 503 constituents of the S&P 500 (the tickers for which were scraped from [Wikipedia](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies)), along with four pivotal market indices: TI, DBC, AGG, and VIX used as proxies for the prices of stocks, commodities, bonds, and volatility.
 All prices were fetched using the [`yfinance`](https://pypi.org/project/yfinance/) package.
 However, data gaps necessitated a refinement of this dataset and the analytical timeframe.
 Post-cleaning, the effective timeframe spanned from November 17, 2006, to September 11, 2023.

 Further adjustment involved feature shifting to accommodate a 252-day forecast, equivalent to the number of trading days in a year.
 Consequently, the dataset's starting point for the model training was shifted to November 20, 2007.
 This maneuver ensured that the model's predictive variables align accurately with the forecast period, while still maintaining data integrity.
 This dataset provides a robust 16-year snapshot of market behavior, forming the bedrock for the machine learning framework.

-## Feature Engineering
+## Feature & Target Engineering

+### Features
 The feature set is crafted to encapsulate diverse market indicators and sectoral insights.
 The following breaks the engineering process down:

-### Data Sources
+#### Data Sources
 - **S&P 500 Constituents**: 419 stocks with historical prices from February 6, 2006, to the present.
 - **Market Indices**: Four key indices—Bonds, Commodities, Stocks, and Volatility—also spanning the same timeframe.
-### Feature Enhancement
+#### Feature Transformation and Enhancement
+- **Log Returns**: Log returns were computed from prices to ensure stationarity of features.
 - **Lookback Period**: A 10-day rolling window was used to calculate the Sharpe ratio for each feature, annualized with a factor of 252.
 - **Lagged Features**: Created for each quarter (63 trading days) up to a year, capturing seasonality and longer-term trends.
-### Statistical Tests
+#### Statistical Tests
 - **ADF Test**: Augmented Dickey-Fuller test confirmed all features to be stationary, a prerequisite for time-series modeling.
-### Dimensionality
+#### Dimensionality
 The final dataset comprises 120 features, tested for stationarity.
 Initially, a heatmap of feature correlations revealed significant concerns regarding multicollinearity:

 <p align="center">